byu-cs-236-classroom-templates/homework-on-sets/README.md

 ## ✅ Your Tasks

 1. Examine the functions in `src/set_operations.py`
-2. Understand how the the provided test cases in `tests/test_set_operations_.py` relate to
+2. Understand how test cases in `tests/test_set_operations_.py` relate to
    - definitions of mathematical set operations
    - type checks
 3. Run the tests using both:
    - `pytest` in the **integrated terminal**
-   - The **Testing panel** in VS Code
+   - The **testing panel** in VS Code

 ## 📥 1.
 Clone the Starter Repository
 Clone the repository.
 If you can't remember the steps from Project0, use your favorite LLM to clone the repository into `VSCode`.
-The basic steps are: click **Clone Repository**, paste your repo URL, and choose `CS236/` as the destination.
+The basic steps are: click **Clone Repository**, paste your repo URL, and choose `CS236/` as the destination folder.

 ---

 ## 📁 2.
 Explore Project Structure

 The root folder is the `CS236` directory you created earlier.
 Inside that folder is another folder named something like `homework1`.
 The precise name might vary, but you'll see the name `homework1` somewhere in the name.
 Inside the `homework1` folder are a handful of other files and folders.
-The general structure is given by
+The general structure of the files and folders is

 ```
 homework1/